Golazin

-Golazin Ardestani (Persian: گل آذین اردستانی), better known by her stage name Gola or Golazin (Persian:گل آذین), is an Iranian singer-songwriter, musicologist, vocalist and actress based in London.
+Golazin Ardestani (Persian: گل آذین اردستانی), better known by her stage name Gola, is an Iranian born, British-American singer-songwriter, musicologist, vocalist and actress based in London.
 She plays piano, santur, dammam (Persian percussion) and the flute.

 Early life

-Ardestani grew up in Isfahan, Iran.
+Gola grew up in Isfahan, Iran.
 She studied music composition and performance at Tehran's University of Soureh.
 In 2011, she moved to London to pursue a master's degree in music psychology at Roehampton University.

 Career

 When she was 19, Gola joined Iran's first girlband, Orchid, which was only allowed to play before a female audience in Iran because of local laws.
 She was arrested three times in Iran.
 Following her tours with Orchid, she honed her own tastes as an artist and garnered a fervent fan base.

 The restrictions in place for female singers in Iran, and political unrest, fueled Golazin's decision to move to London in 2011.
 Her debut single, "Miri", received over 3 million listens on Radio Javan.